amandaLi7/NLP-RAG/README.md

 - Contains all vector store embeddings of chunked documents.

 #### src-rag-final
-- Contains the final model pipelines used on the 770 official test set:
+- Contains the final model pipelines used on the 770 official test set + on our own set:
   - FlanT5-large.ipynb
   - FlanT5-xlarge.ipynb
   - LlamaCcp-notemplate-1shot_TESTSET.ipynb